strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 _NOTE: The `HTTPRoute` resource has reached GA in the Gateway API; however, the `TLSRoute` is still in beta.
 Some advise not using it, but it should be fine as long as you check release notes and test before upgrading!_

 This post will focus on the `TLSRoute`.
-In particular, we will use _passthrough TLS_ in which the TLS connections are terminated not at the Gateway Controller but rather at the Kafka Servers.
+In particular, we will use _passthrough TLS_ in which the TLS connections are terminated not at the Gateway Controller but rather at the Kafka brokers.
 In more detail, it looks like the following:

 ![Architecture with TLSRoutes](/assets/images/posts/2024-08-07-tls-routes.png)